 - Visa service

 - Careers service

 The Oxford TEFL centre in Barcelona is modern and centrally located on Calle Diputació 279, near Passeig de Gracia.
 For more information visit their website.

 Secondly, freelancers must register at the local tax office – Delegación de Hacienda.
-The Agencia Tributaria’s website (http://www.aeat.es) lists all the offices, so you can find your nearest office there.
-At the Hacienda you have to choose the area of work you’re involved with from one of their categories and you also need to register for IVA, which is the Spanish equivalent to VAT.
-In Spain your NIE number also acts as your IVA number.
+The Agencia Tributaria website (www.aeat.es) lists all the offices, so you can find your nearest office there.
+At the Hacienda you choose the area of work you’re involved with from one of their categories.
+You also need to register for IVA (VAT).
+In Spain your NIE number also acts as your VAT and tax reference number.

-There are a lot of legal requirements and red tape involved with going self-employed and I think an accountant or gestor is essential, and maybe a lawyer too depending on the type and size of business.
+There are a lot of legal requirements and red tape involved with going self-employed, and I think an accountant or gestor is essential.

-There is a website (in Spanish) which is a network for the self-employed in Spain and it gives information on all the legal requirements as well as help on everything concerning being an autónomo – from how to invoice to online marketing:
+There is a website (in Spanish) which is a network for the self-employed in Spain.
+It gives information on all the legal requirements, in addition to help with everything concerned with being autónomo.
+From how to invoice to online marketing: